Our Intention

 Mr President: Now Is The Right Time To Talk – An open letter to the President of Uganda, which was originally scheduled to be published on this website on 12 April 2021; is now published on Democracy In Africa website, going live on 24 March 2021.
 Democracy In Africa is a platform dedicated to building a bridge between academics, policymakers, practitioners and citizens.
 You may read the open letter by clicking here.

-Nowhere to go,” a former refugee’s perspective on mentorship” by Stephen Kamugasa – published in the 2019 Summer Issue ofEdge,’ the official journal of the Institute of Leadership and Management in the UK.
+Nowhere to go,” a former refugee’s perspective on mentorship” by Stephen Kamugasa – published in the 2019 Summer Issue ofEdge,’ the official journal of the Institute of Leadership in the UK.
 You may please look it up by visiting page 59 of the digital issue.

 Uganda’s Asians were also sinners – The Sunday Times 17 /12/ 2017